krissnawat/gatsbyblog/src/pages/blog/scrape-a-website-and-send-an-email-with-azure-functions.md

 ```

-Now let's send this via email.
+Before we can get this to send an e-mail correctly we need to provide an e-mail service to our Azure account.
+I recommend SendGrid.

-SendGrid affiliate??
 SendGrid offers easy Azure integration & a free developer plan.
 Beyond that, they have excellent service.
 For these reasons, they're my go to for fun apps, dev apps & especially production apps.

 Create a SendGrid account and then go to settings > API Keys.
 Click create an API Key.
 Give it a name.
 Restricted access with Mail Send is all that is needed for access.
 Copy your API key.